Natnael-Getahun/my-blogdown-blog/content/blog/pes_torunament/index.md

 ## Pros
 - **No Setup Drama**: Just open it in your browser and start.
 - **Beginner-Friendly**: I didn’t feel like I needed a PhD to get things moving.
-- **Seamless with Google Sheets**: I had already planned to collect the data in Sheets already, so this was perfect.
+- **Seamless with Google Sheets**: I had already planned to collect the data in Sheets, so this was perfect.
 - **Instant Sharing**: Sharing a link was enough for my friends to jump in.
-- **Live Updates**: Edits in Sheets reflected instantly on the dashboard (after you manully told it to update).
+- **Live Updates**: Edits in Sheets reflected instantly on the dashboard (after you manually told it to update).
 - **It’s Free**: Can’t beat free, especially on a student budget.

 ## Cons